How to Fix Invalid Syntax Error in Python

 Syntax Errors occur in any programming language whenever a programmer does not follow the syntax rules while coding.
 In Python, syntax exceptions are raised when the parser encounters syntax errors in the source code.

-In general, we can say that syntax error exceptions occur when the interpreter doesn’t understand what the programmer has asked it to do.
+In general, syntax error exceptions occur when the interpreter doesn’t understand what the programmer has asked it to do.
 It is one of the most common errors that any programmer can experience.

 Also ReadHow to Fix Unexpected EOF While Parsing Error In Python